 RR3-778 Customer Onboarding – Replay Completion

-NPAC SMSL shall set the onboarding status for the service provider's SOA/LSMS back to Normal after all the queued messages have been replayed. (previously Onboarding, Req 6)
+NPAC SMS shall set the onboarding status for the service provider's SOA/LSMS back to Normal after all the queued messages have been replayed. (previously Onboarding, Req 6)

 RR3-779 Customer Onboarding – On Hold – Failed List

-NPAC SMSL shall not add the service provider's LSMS to the subscription version or pooled block failed-SP List if the download was generated while the service provider’s LSMS was on Hold. (previously Onboarding, Req 7)
+NPAC SMS shall not add the service provider's LSMS to the subscription version or pooled block failed-SP List if the download was generated while the service provider’s LSMS was on Hold. (previously Onboarding, Req 7)

 Service Provider Data Administration